Josh Makepeace ('05)

 Ella Kuchel ('18)

-After graduating from the class of 2018, Ella went straight to The University of Adelaide to begin a double degree – Bachelor of Laws and Bachelor of Commerce (Major in Marketing).
+Ella went straight from St John’s Grammar School to The University of Adelaide to begin a double degree – Bachelor of Laws and Bachelor of Commerce (Major in Marketing).
 Throughout the last 3 years she has juggled her studies, working two part- time jobs and completing month long internships, one in Milan for a management agency and the other in Melbourne for a law firm.

 Ella says that when she graduated from St John’s Grammar she had a desire to undertake any opportunity that was going to help her grow and learn.
 When the opportunity presented itself to become Vice President, Ella’s decision was an easy one.
 She couldn’t think of anything better than establishing the Old Scholars Association for the School that was an integral part of making her who she is today and providing others the opportunity to be a part of all that the School has to offer once graduating.